rajewsky-lab/openst/docs/computational/pairwise_alignment.md

 (see [Preprocessing of sequencing](preprocessing_sequencing.md)).

 !!! warning
-    Remember that spacemake generates one file per [barcoded tile], and it will be necessary to perform [stitching of tiles] to obtain a single file with all tiles for a sample.
+    Remember that spacemake generates one file per [barcoded tile](preprocessing_sequencing.md#flow-cell-related-terms), and it will be necessary to perform [stitching of tiles](preprocessing_sequencing.md) to obtain a single file with all tiles for a sample.
+This is done with `openst spatial_stitch`.

 ### Image modality
 The expected input for the image modality is a single tiff file of the whole tile-scan.